jgraph/www.diagrams.net-source/doc/faq/text-styles.md

 [Learn more about using external fonts](/blog/external-fonts.html)

 **Increase the font size:** Enter a new value in the text field just underneath the font dropdown list, or use the arrows to increase/decrease the font size.
+Alternatively, select the shape or label and press ``Ctrl+Shift +/- (Numpad)`` to increase or decrease the text size.
 <br /><img src="/assets/img/blog/text-tab-font-size.png" style="width=100%;max-width:400px;height:auto;" alt="Change the size of the font by entering a new value">

 **Tip:** [Copy and pasting styles](/doc/faq/styles-copy-paste.html) will also copy the text style options from one shape to another.